STRATEGY

 Proof over promise.

-Topicals' audience has been burned by brands that overpromise on dark spots and textured skin.
-Generic "before and after" claims don't land — this consumer is skeptical, informed, and tired of being marketed at.
+This audience has spent years watching the beauty industry treat their skin as an afterthought — too deep, too textured, too specific to bother with.
+Generic "before and after" claims don't land here.
+This consumer is skeptical, informed, and done being marketed at by brands that discovered inclusivity as a trend.
 The winning angle isn't "this product works."
-It's "this brand actually gets your skin."
-Every ad in this system leads with specificity: real ingredients, real awards, real shades of skin that don't usually make it into skincare ads.
-Health claims are the close, not the hook.
+It's "this brand was made for you, by people who actually know your skin."
+Every ad in this system leads with that proof: founder story, real ingredients, awards from press that covers BIPOC beauty.
+Health claims are the close, the specificity is the hook.

 01